pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 for your Web or worker framework may describe when to setup database connections, and your database documentation may also have some suggestions.
-It is recommended to make use of any hooks or decorators or signals intended for the purpose of setting up the database connection also to be used to construct the application once for the process.
+It is recommended to make use of any hooks or decorators or signals intended for the purpose of setting up the database connection also to construct the application once for the process.
 See below for some suggestions.

 Web Tier